MrDrProfNo/Friction-Circle-F26/README.txt

 Forces_Parser.py

-Authors: Arthur Heiles, Phillip Kelner, Ian Clare
+Authors: MrDrProfNo, Phillip Kelner, Ian Clare

 Note: recently updated to 3.7.4; I'm sure I'll be finding issues in here for a while.
 Trying to catch them all, but if something seems off... it might be off